TM1988/Coolpad-V1/README.md

 It has a clean 6-key (2x3) layout powered by Seeed Studio XIAO-RP2040 with CircuitPython firmware.
 It includes a rotary encoder and 0.91" OLED display in a minimalist white box-like case.

-This is my first hardware based project so I was kind of clueless half of the time, Shoutout to Hack Club's Slack for all the help!
+This is my first hardware based project so I was kind of clueless half of the time but Shoutout to Hack Club Slack for all the help!

 ## Features
 - 6 Keys in 2x3 matrix layout